 Before you strike an arc, clamp to clean, bare metal for a low-resistance return path and stable arc starts.

-Fit the torch with the correct consumables, match nozzle size to cut or gouge mode, set a 30–40° approach, and hold a 1/16″ standoff.
+Fit the torch with the correct consumables, match nozzle size to cut or gouge mode, keep the torch near 90° for cutting, and use a 30–40° lead angle for gouging.
+Hold a consistent standoff (often around 1/16–1/8 inch, depending on your shield and chart).

 Verify gas type and pressure, confirm the machine is in the proper mode, and inspect nozzles and electrodes for wear.